9 best Edmonton food events to check out this week | Dished

 Food Bike Tours

-The Food Bike Tours, an exciting culinary adventure that uses the bicycle as the mode of transportation, is kicking off in Edmonton soon.
+The Food Bike Tours, an exciting culinary adventure that uses bicycles as the primary mode of transportation, is kicking off in Edmonton soon.
 There are many different ones, from Donut Bike Tours to Farmers’ Markets Tours, all running on various dates from now until October.

 When: Various dates